-Some history of The Market Vaults
+Some history of the Market Vaults at Tamworth in Staffordshire

 Located on the northern side of Market Street, the Market Vaults has played a central role in the history of drinking in Tamworth.
 The Market Vaults was once one of half a dozen drinking establishments scattered around the Market Place.
 The tavern has survived many changes in the street and, despite a few hiccups, remained a popular town centre pub in the early 21st century.